dcoloma/recon-api/api.md

 * **URL**

- - domains/<_domainurl_>.json   (To avoid issues with encoding, the domainurl will be encoded in base16)
+ - domains/<_domainurl_>.json   (To avoid issues with encoding, the domainurl must be encoded in base16)

  For instance: